NeRF-DetS: Enhanced Adaptive Spatial-wise Sampling and View-wise Fusion Strategies for NeRF-based Indoor Multi-view 3D Object Detection: Conclusion

 \section{Conclusion}

-This paper introduces the \nds{} to enhance the performance of object detection for multi-view images in the continuous NeRF-based representation.
-To sufficiently leverage the advantages brought by the NeRF branch to the perceptual process, we employ the Multi-level Sampling-Adaptive Network, which fully use the notable characteristic of the continuity in NeRF-based representation.
-Additionally, recognizing shortcomings in the fusion of multi-view information in space, we propose the Multi-head Weighted Fusion.
+This paper introduces the \nds{} to enhance the performance of object detection for multi-view images in a continuous NeRF-based representation.
+To sufficiently leverage the advantages brought by the NeRF branch to the perceptual process, we employ the \textit{Progressive Adaptive Sampling Strategy}, which fully utilize the notable characteristic of continuity in NeRF-based representation.
+Additionally, recognizing limitations during the fusion process of multi-view features in space, we propose the \textit{Depth-Guided Simplified Multi-Head Attention Fusion}.
 This approach utilizes weights to address situations where a particular viewpoint in space may be occluded in the presence of multiple perspectives.
-Extensive experiments on the ScanNetV2 dataset validate the effectiveness of our method in improving the performance of detection tasks.
+Extensive experiments on the ScanNetV2 and ARKITScenes dataset validate the effectiveness of our method in improving the performance of detection tasks.